Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: The theoretical model

 In this new version of {\sc delphi}, the first major change is that we split the total gas mass into warm and cold components.
-We define cold gas as that with a temperature $<1000$ K - this forms both the reservoir for star formation and grain growth of dust grains in the ISM (Sect. \ref{sec:dust}).
-We assign a cold gas mass fraction, $\fcold$, to each halo in {\sc delphi} by sampling halo properties from the {\sc sphinx}$^{20}$ simulation, which introduces a stochastic component in our model.
+We define cold gas as that with a temperature $<1000$K - this forms both the reservoir for star formation and grain growth of dust grains in the ISM (Sect. \ref{sec:dust}).
+The temperature threshold of 1000K is chosen to demarcate gas that is cold enough to form stars in some {\sc sphinx}$^{20}$ cells, but not cold enough to enter the regime of very dense molecular clouds that cannot be resolved by the simulation.
+We then assign a cold gas mass fraction, $\fcold$, to each halo in {\sc delphi} by sampling halo properties from the {\sc sphinx}$^{20}$ simulation, which introduces a stochastic component in our model.
 To do so, we sample the probability distribution function (PDFs) for the cold gas fraction in {\sc sphinx}$^{20}$ in stellar mass bins separated by 0.1 dex ranging from $10^{8} \Msun$ up to the largest mass at that redshift.
 The bins partially overlap so as to avoid discontinuities between neighbouring distributions.
 The PDFs of this cold gas fraction are plotted in Fig. \ref{fig:cold_gas_distribution}, for a subset of halo mass bins and two redshifts, $z \sim 5$ and $9$.
 As seen from this figure, at $z\sim 5$, about $70\%~(58\%)$ of the low-mass halos with $\mh \sim 10^{8} ~ (10^{8.4})\Msun$ have no cold gas.
 This is, in part, because they reside in ionised regions where the UV background from reionisation prevents gas cooling and/or accretion of cold gas \citep[see][]{Katz20}, and, in part due to internal feedback processes.
 Only $10-20\%$ of such low-mass halos have values of $\fcold \sim 0.2-0.4$.
 An increasing fraction of halos start hosting high cold gas fractions with increasing halo mass at $z \sim 5$.
 For example, roughly $50\%$ of the halos with $\mh \gsim 10^{10.4}\Msun$ show $\fcold \sim 0.2-0.45$.
 While roughly the same trends persist at $z \sim 9$, a key difference is that low-mass halos ($\mh \lsim 10^{8.4}\Msun$) contain larger cold gas fractions than at lower redshifts.
 For example, only 35\% of such halos do not contain any cold gas, with about 65\% showing values of $\fcold \sim 0.05-0.3$.
 This can be explained by the diminution of the UV background compared to that at $z\sim 5$.
 The behaviour at larger masses is roughly the same across these two redshifts, with about $50\%$ of $\mh \gsim 10^{10}\Msun$ halos showing values of $\fcold \sim 0.2-0.4$.